24 Interesting Facts about Gold

 The largest producers and consumers

 South Africa has a particularly rich deposit of gold and they are currently the largest producers of it and supplies nearly two/thirds of the total gold demand in the world.
-India, on the other hand, is the largest consumer of gold in the world.
+India, on the other hand, is the second largest consumer of pure gold in the world.
 In fact, housewives in India hold 11% of the entire gold in the world which is more than the reserves of the IMF.
+The largest gold consumer in the world is Asian and uses lots of gold for manufacturing, jewelry, decorative items, electronics etc. You guessed it, the country of China.

 It protects astronauts

 Space is a dangerous place and astronauts need every bit of protection they can get.
 This is a problem when it comes to the visor as they need to allow them to see but protect them from all the glare and radiation.
-Gold is the solution.
-A very thin coating of gold is applied on the visors to make them adept at blocking these harmful glares.
+Gold is the solution for astronomers.
+A very thin sheet of gold is applied on the visors to make them adept at blocking these harmful glares.

 Some early speculators found water costlier than gold

-Water is precious but it was almost priceless for some early speculators during the California gold rush.
-They often ended up paying more for water than they received for the same amount of gold.
+Water is a precious asset but it was almost priceless for some early speculators during the California gold rush.
+They often ended up paying more for water in those states than they received for the same amount of gold.

 The heaviest gold coin

-The heaviest gold coin that you can buy today is Austria’s Philharmonic.
-It weighs 1000 ounces and has a massive diameter of 15 inches
+The heaviest of all gold coins that you can buy today is Austrian mint’s Philharmonic.
+Its mass weighs 1000 ounces and has a massive diameter of 15 inches.
+Gold coins come in various sizes but the Philharmonic is the undefeated heavy-weight champion!

 You can eat it